Twombly History, Family Crest & Coats of Arms

 - John F. Twombly, American politician, Candidate for U.S. Representative from Massachusetts 13th District, 1914

-- Guy Twombly, American Democrat politician, Delegate to Democratic National Convention from Maine, 1940, 1948
+- Guy Twombly, American Democratic Party politician, Delegate to Democratic National Convention from Maine, 1940, 1948

-- Gilman H. Twombly, American Democrat politician, Candidate for New Hampshire State Senate 21st District, 1948
+- Gilman H. Twombly, American Democratic Party politician, Candidate for New Hampshire State Senate 21st District, 1948

 - Frank Twombly Hubbard (1920-1976), American harpsichord maker